wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

-We can then analyze the performance of JavaScript in the client app, we want to use <strong>Flood Element Typescript code</strong> The scripts run on the <a target="_blank" href="https://www.flood.io/">flood.io</a> service in the cloud.
+We can then analyze the performance of JavaScript in the client app, we want to use <strong>Flood Element Typescript code</strong> The scripts run on the <a target="_blank" href="https://www.flood.io/">flood.io</a> service, which runs many instances of browsers in the cloud.
 So we need to first obtain a <strong>license token</strong>.

 We would like a <strong>metrics</strong> dashboard to show exactly what happens, over time, when we run those Element scripts on various size machines.
 We get answers to questions such as:

-   * What is the impact on the cloud bill coding the UI that cool new way?
+   * What is the impact on the cloud bill (costs) of that cool UI code?
-   * What is the capacity of a free instance type?
+   * What is the capacity of a chosen instance type (such as the free tier t2.micro)?
    <br /><br />

-The dashboard is created by an <strong>instrumentation script</strong> that installed a <strong>monitoring process</strong> created based on a <strong>Docker image from New Relic</strong>.
+The dashboard is created by an <strong>instrumentation script</strong> that installs a <strong>monitoring process</strong> created based on a <strong>Docker image from New Relic</strong>.
 We are using New Relic because New Relic enables custom external metrics and more precise granular capture times.

 From the vendor website we get a <strong>license token</strong> that we put in our that installs a <strong>agent</strong> that sends <strong>events</strong> to be analyzed and visualized.